Rick Saccone: Education and career

 Saccone received a bachelor's degree in psychology/criminal justice from Weber State College in 1981, a master's degree in public administration from the University of Oklahoma in 1984, and a master's degree in national security affairs from the Naval Postgraduate School in 1987.
 Saccone received a Ph.D. in public and international affairs from the University of Pittsburgh in 2002.

 He was later on the faculty of Saint Vincent College in Latrobe, Pennsylvania.
 He served as a United States Air Force officer, working in the Office of Special Investigation, counter intelligence.
 After resigning from the Air Force, Saccone was a civilian employee of the U.S. Army during the Iraq War, working in Iraq from 2004 to 2005.
 While in Iraq, Saccone worked as an interrogation consultant at Abu Ghraib prison.

 According to his official and campaign biographies, Saccone worked as an anchor for an English-language television news station in South Korea, and worked for businesses in South Korea and Central America.
 He spent 12 years in South Korea, where he met his wife.

 Saccone's official biography states that he worked in North Korea on "an agreement meant to prevent the development of nuclear weapons there."
 However, Saccone was not a diplomat, but rather was one of several U.S. representatives for the Korean Peninsula Energy Development Organization, working there from December 2000 to December 2001.
 The organization handled a construction project to generate civilian nuclear energy for North Korea while preventing the country from making nuclear weapons.
 Former U.S. and Southern Korean colleagues said that Saccone had embellished his role, and that he was present at negotiations with North Korea only as a low-level observer.
-Dr Saccone wrote two books about dealing with North Korea and his time spent there, Living with the Enemy: Inside North Korea, and Negotiating with North Korea.
+Saccone wrote two books about dealing with North Korea and his time spent there, Living with the Enemy: Inside North Korea, and Negotiating with North Korea.